kubernetes/website/content/en/docs/concepts/scheduling-eviction/node-pressure-eviction.md

 * `nodefs.inodesFree<5%` (Linux nodes)

-These default values of hard eviction thresholds will only be set if none of the parameter is changed.
-If you changed the value of any of the parameter, then the values of other parameters will not be inherited as the default values and will be set to zero.
+These default values of hard eviction thresholds will only be set if none of the parameters is changed.
+If you changed the value of any parameter, then the values of other parameters will not be inherited as the default values and will be set to zero.
 In order to provide custom values, you should provide all the thresholds respectively.